-Course materials, including power point presentations, outlines, textbook, assignments, and similar materials, are protected by copyright.
-The course instructor and publisher are the exclusive owners of copyright in those materials they create.
-Students may take notes and make copies of course materials for their own educational use.
-Students may not record lectures, reproduce (or allow others to reproduce), post or distribute class notes, wiki material, and other course materials publicly and/or for commercial purposes without the written consent of the instructor.
+Course materials, including power point presentations, course syllabus, schedules, textbook, assignments, and similar materials are protected by copyright.
+The professor and publisher are the exclusive owners of copyright in the materials they create.
+Course content created by a faculty member is considered their intellectual property and materials created by the publisher are considered the publisher's intellectual property.

+Students may take notes and make copies of course materials for their own educational use, but may not record lectures, reproduce (or allow others to reproduce), distribute or share course materials in any public domain and/or for commercial purposes without the written consent of the professor.